-I hang new anchor charts up in the classroom prior to the class starting.
+I hang new anchor charts up in the classroom prior to the beginning of class.
 I am often surprised how many times students notice and begin talking about a new anchor chart before class formally begins.
 The pictures often catch their attention first.
 This is one reason why pictures are so important!

 This “Text Structures” anchor chart was created prior to a series of lessons that prepared students for a writing assessment.
 It pairs simple pictures with short definitions and transition words.
 By viewing this chart, students can quickly begin to understand the main differences in these four types of texts.

 During formal instruction, the anchor chart was used for discussion.
 Immediately following the discussion, students created a foldable graphic organizer for their interactive notebooks covering the same information.
 [You can get this free organizer here.]
 This allowed students access to the information at home as well as in class.
-During writing practice, students referenced the chart to insure they stayed on topic.
-The anchor chart’s key words were a tremendous help to many students who needed to improve on sentence transitions.
+During writing practice, students referenced the chart to ensure they stayed on topic.
+The anchor chart’s keywords were a tremendous help to many students who needed to improve on sentence transitions.

 These are a few tips that will help you create your own anchor charts:

 Plan Before You Begin Creating Your Anchor Charts

 Before creating an anchor chart, plan it out on an ordinary piece of notebook paper trimmed to have the same number of lines as your chart paper.
 This will prevent you from having to start over when you realize you’ve run out of room and still have another detail that should be added to the chart.

 Using a variety of colors is extremely important.
 Many students will associate specific details with color, making it easier to remember.
 Purchase a great set of colorful markers.
 Crayons work well for coloring in pictures.